Azure/iot-central-bidirectional-device-bridge/Samples/custom-transform-adapter/README.md

 > NOTE: if a transform is not specified, the route will pass the request body to the Device Bridge _as is_.

+#### `transformFile`
+Similar to `tranform`, but specifies the path to the file that contains the jq query.
+The query file must placed in the same location as the `config.json`, in the `bridge` File Share of the Storage Account provisioned with the Bridge.

 #### `deviceIdPathParam`
 Specifies the name of the path parameter the will contain the device Id.
 For instance, if we have a route with `"path": "/telemetry/{id}"` and a `"deviceIdPathParam": "id"`, a `POST` request to `/telemetry/my-device` will result in the telemetry being sent on behalf of device `my-device`.